dadrus/jpa-unit/README.md

 Both annotation have the following properties:

-- `value` of type `String[]` which needs to be set to reference the required database specific scripts (e.g. SQL for an SQL database).
+- `value` of type `String[]` which needs to be set to reference the required database specific scripts (e.g. SQL for a relational database).

 Usage example: